tdss/dariusztarczynski-neat-blog/src/posts/why-small-rewards-work-so-well.md

 The first group was offered just 1$ to take the position of the experimenter and try to describe the task like it is something joyful.
 The second group was offered 20$ for the same ask.

+*Festinger, L. and Carlsmith, J. M. (1959).
+"Cognitive consequences of forced compliance".
+Journal of Abnormal and Social Psychology, 58, 203-211.*

 ## **Results**

 ![results of Festinger & Carlsmith's test](/static/img/brave_laol8sf8t6.png)